raedsouei/applied-data-science-capstone-project/README.md

 # applied-data-science-capstone-project
-Part of my submission for Course 10.
+Part Of My Submission For Course 10.
 SOUEI RAED.